squint-cljs/squint/README.md

 ClavaScript is an experimental ClojureScript syntax to JavaScript compiler.

+It is not intended as a _replacement_ for ClojureScript but as a tool target JS for anything you would not use ClojureScript proper for.

 > :warning: This project should be considered experimental and may still undergo
 > breaking changes.
 It's fine to use it for non-critical projects but don't use
 > it in production yet.